 Branding is important to a business because it differentiates your company from the competition.
-Branding is not just what a company looks like, it’s how a company is perceived to others.
+Branding is not just what a company looks like, it’s how a company is perceived by others.

-With creativity and an objective, a brand can sparks an emotional connection with it’s audience, resulting in a rememberable and trustable experience.
+With creativity and an objective, a brand can spark an emotional connection with its audience, resulting in a rememberable and trustable experience.

 Businesses and organisations should start building their brand as soon as the company is formed, and then continue as the company progresses through its life.

-A companies future depends on the branding, it’s important to maintain while letting it grow organically.
+A companies future depends on branding, it’s important to maintain while letting it grow organically.

 Is a logo the same as branding?